rlaudenbach/Adhoc-Workflow-Voters/README.md

 ### Installation Steps
 Import must be done in 2 steps in the indicated sequence.

-1. Use Package Utilities and log on as "admin" select path to mf file "imports.mf"  --> click import button	- imports "Rollup Calculations Utitlities"
+1. Use Package Utilities and log on as "admin".
+Use "merge" option. select path to mf file "imports.mf", select all packages  --> click import button

 2. Copy the contents of folder "CodeTree" to the corresponding folders of your Aras installation.